satansdeer/satansdeer.github.com/content/legacy-posts/stop-storing-secret-keys-in-env-files/index.md

 Use a secret manager that supports programmatic access.

-The exact tool depends on where the app runs, but the shape is usually the same:
+The exact tool depends on where the app runs, but the shape is the same:

 - Store the secret in the platform's secret store.
 - Grant access only to the service that needs it.